gulpembege/aboutMe/README.md

 # Hi everyone !
 It's Gulpembe 🌷

-### I'm a Mechatronics Engineer, but I have been developing myself as a Software Testing Engineer for a while!
+### I'm a Mechatronics Engineer, but I have been developing myself as a Software Test Engineer for a while!

 ### So you can always contact and learn more about with me with these way!